 As mentioned before, there is plenty of dining options here.
-Most of the Naoussa’s best restaurants incorporate an authentically Greek hospitality habit: before paying the bill, the waiter will bring a free mastic liqueur for you to taste or some local dessert.
+Most of Naoussa’s best restaurants incorporate an authentically Greek hospitality habit: before paying the bill, the waiter will bring a free mastic liqueur for you to taste or some local dessert.
 Enjoy!

 Nota bene, if you get tired of traditional Greek cuisine during your week in Naoussa, Paros, and ask yourself where to eat something else, Pizzarella offers a safe bet – a delicious wood oven Italian pizza!

-9. Get a room in Zefi Hotel!
+9. Get a room at Zefi Hotel!

 10. Indulge in breakfast, and repeat!

-As I’ve visited Zefi Hotel in low season, the restaurant was not fully operational, so I cannot give any feedback on the lunch/dinner offer.
+As I visited Zefi Hotel in the low season, the restaurant was not fully operational, so I cannot give any feedback on the lunch/dinner offer.
 But if we can judge by the breakfast, this place should cover your gastronomical needs!
-Even if we were rare guests at this moment of the year, buffet didn’t seem deficient at all.
-On the contrary, we were able to indulge in strawberries with whipped cream, bananas with honey and walnut, smoothies and cookies, and all the usual components of 4-star breakfast.
+Even if we were rare guests at this moment of the year, the buffet didn’t seem deficient at all.
+On the contrary, we were able to indulge in strawberries with whipped cream, bananas with honey and walnut, smoothies and cookies, and all the usual components of a 4-star breakfast.
 It was a visual and tasteful stimulation for another day of exploring the secrets of Naoussa!